Lafley & Martin’s Strategy Model

 An Introduction to Lafley and Martin’s Strategy Model

 Developing a business strategy is often seen as a complex task and as a result, one that can be overlooked.
-However, this article will show you that it can be straightforward, with five key questions you need to consider.
+However, this post will show you that it can be straightforward, with five key questions you need to consider.
 You may believe that an excellent product or superlative service is enough for your business to succeed, but having a clear strategy is as important.

 If you can work through this five-step strategy in this model, then you should be able to develop a winning strategy to help your business succeed.